Bluevipe21/fillingTank_controlSystem/README.md

 $-\frac{dh}{dt} = -k(h_d - h)$

-Now i set the differential equation in the previous equation:
+By setting the ideal loss equation equal to the actual loss equation, we obtain:

 $\frac{Q_{in}}{A} - h(\frac{\rho g}{A R}) = ke_{h}$